Federal grant awarded to study removal of part of I-244 through Greenwood

 He said removal of a portion of the highway would free up 30 acres for redevelopment, permit expansion of the historic Greenwood business district and make the area easier to access.

-The DOT said the funds for the Tulsa project “will be used to support the planning study of the partial removal of I-244, which bisects the Greenwood neighborhood and acts as a physical and social barrier between the predominately Black community in north Tulsa, historic Greenwood Avenue and downtown to the south in Tulsa.”
+The Department of Transportation said the funds for the Tulsa project “will be used to support the planning study of the partial removal of I-244, which bisects the Greenwood neighborhood and acts as a physical and social barrier between the predominately Black community in north Tulsa, historic Greenwood Avenue and downtown to the south in Tulsa.”

-The project study will focus only on the north leg of the IDL.

-The project will also establish a community land trust to, “facilitate long-term redevelopment of the parcels in a way that benefits Greenwood and North Tulsa residents, in particular residents who had their home unjustly acquired below market value through eminent domain.”
+The project will also establish a community land trust to “facilitate long-term redevelopment of the parcels in a way that benefits Greenwood and North Tulsa residents, in particular residents who had their home unjustly acquired below market value through eminent domain” when the highway was built.

-“The application provides a compelling depiction of how a historic Black neighborhood in Tulsa suffered the punishing effects of urban renewal and the building of I-244,” according to a DOT fact sheet provided with the news release.
+“The application provides a compelling depiction of how a historic Black neighborhood in Tulsa suffered the punishing effects of urban renewal and the building of I-244,” according to a U.S. Department of Transportation fact sheet provided with the news release.

-Meanwhile, the Oklahoma Department of Transportation officials reacted with a release of its own.
+Meanwhile, the Oklahoma Department of Transportation reacted with a release of its own.

 “We are disappointed that the ODOT and city of Tulsa partnership Reconnecting Communities grant proposal was unsuccessful,” ODOT said in its release.
 “ODOT will be reaching out to the U.S. Department of Transportation seeking input and comments about our grant application.”